-- If the appeal is granted, the email notification will include required conditions of continued financial aid and/or enrollment eligibility.
-Failure to comply with these required conditions will result in actions by the college up to and including administrative drop from classes or suspending receipt of financial aid until the required conditions have been met. - If the appeal is denied, the Appeals Committee will identify to the student the actions necessary to regain eligibility for financial aid and/or enrollment.
-If a student feels that their appeal included all required elements (What Occurred, Resolution, Plan for Success and Documentation) and that the Appeals Committee did not apply the Federal Regulations appropriately, the student can request the Vice President of Student Services review the outcome of the appeal.
+- ◆ If the appeal is granted, the email notification will include required conditions of continued financial aidand/or enrollment eligibility.
+Failure to comply with these required conditions will result in actions by the - ♦ If the appeal is denied, the Appeals Committee will identify to the student the actions necessary toregain eligibility for financial aid and/or enrollment.
+If a student feels that their appeal included all requiredelements (What Occurred, Resolution, Plan for Success and Documentation) and that the AppealsCommittee did not apply the Federal Regulations appropriately, the student can request the VicePresident of Student Services review the outcome of the appeal.